felleg/felleg.gitlab.io-backup/content/posts/20201028-My-Album-Of-The-Year.md

 Before the pandemic changed our lives, I was in love with Theo Katzman's [Modern Johnny Sings: Songs in the Age of Vibe](https://theokatzman.bandcamp.com/album/modern-johnny-sings-songs-in-the-age-of-vibe), so much so that I had bought tickets to see him play the album in person.
-I'm saddened that covid had other plans, but I still want to give my appreciate to Theo Katzman for creating such a rich album.
+I'm saddened that covid had other plans, but I still want to give my appreciation to Theo Katzman for creating such a rich album.

 # A playlist of songs I aggregated during the year